Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/button-group.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-This checkbox variant can not be used because it does not respect the Orange Design System specifications.
+This **checkbox** variant should not be used because it does not respect the Orange Design System specifications.

-Instead use Boosted [Checks]({{< docsref "/forms/checks-radios" >}}) components.
+From the Orange Design System point of view, checkboxes should be represented as in our Boosted [Checks]({{< docsref "/forms/checks-radios" >}}) component.

 For the correct design, you can also refer to the [Checkbox](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459/i/48901789) component on on the Orange Design System website.
 {{< /ods-incompatibility-alert >}}